vertica/VerticaPy/docs/source/user_guide_machine_learning_regression.rst

 Our example forgoes splitting the data into training and testing, which is important for real-world work.
 Our main goal in this lesson is to look at the metrics used to evaluate regressions.
 The most famous metric is ``R2``: generally speaking, the closer ``R2`` is to 1, the better the model is.

-In the next lesson, we'll go over classification models.
+In the next lesson, we'll go over :ref:`user_guide.machine_learning.classification`